redbrick/rb-ldap/README.md

 * Renew a user
 * convert a users usertype
 * edit user info
-* reset a user's password
+* reset a user's password and shell
 * disable and renable a user account
 * remove and lock unpaid accounts
 * produce ldap stats